Acknowledging Messages Received by Clients

 When the auto-acknowledgment mode is used, the API automatically generates application-level acknowledgments.

-For JCSMP, acknowledgments are sent at different types depending on whether the message is received asynchronously or synchronously:
+For JCSMP, acknowledgments are sent at different times depending on whether the message is received asynchronously or synchronously:

 - when received asynchronously, the acknowledgment is sent after the message callback completes.